coderjolly/coderjolly.github.io/_posts/2025-01-10-NHL-highlights.md

 To operationalize the expected goals (xG) models for NHL game predictions, we designed a lightweight, modular deployment pipeline using Flask, Docker, and Docker Compose.

 🔌 Flask API for Model Serving
-I built a RESTful Flask application that exposes endpoints to:
+We have built a RESTful Flask application that exposes endpoints to:

-- /predict: Score new shot events and return xG predictions.
 - /logs: View runtime activity.
 - /download_registry_model: Swap models live from the Weights & Biases model registry without restarting the app.
+- /predict: Score new shot events and return xG predictions.
+- /fetch_game_data: Fetch play-by-play data from the NHL API.

 📦 Containerized Deployment with Docker